Vyral/base-template/_posts/2019-09-04-the-5th-and-final-s-of-the-five-s-model-sustain.md

 It’s finally time to explore the fifth and final “S” of the Five-S model of customer experience: Sustain.
 At this point, you’ve set expectations, kept your clients updated along the way, you’ve surprised and delighted throughout the transaction, and now it’s over. **Once you’ve done all of this, now it’s time to sustain the relationship in order to create a client for life.&nbsp;**

 You need to make them feel special, but it doesn’t require a ton of effort or planning. **First off, make sure you call them a few days after closing to thank them for allowing you to help them.** This is also a surprise and a nice thing to do.
-It’s not a call for a referral, it’s purely a gratitude phone call.
+It’s not a call for a referral; it’s purely a gratitude phone call.

 **To properly sustain a relationship, you have to have a touch program in place.** If it’s already built out on your calendar, you won’t forget to keep those who are most important to you in the loop.&nbsp;